agileproducts/h-index/readme.md

 But typically you'd load the article set from a database, csv file or etcetera.
 The articles don't need to be in any particular order - ruby is good at sorting arrays and hashes!

-There's only one interesting method in this class:
+There's only a couple of interesting methods in this class:

     journal.hindex